tsolucio/coreBOSTests/README.md

 You should be able to log in with the user and password "admin".

 * go to coreBOS Updater, load and apply all changes (as always)
-* go to Settings > Access Privileges and "Recalculate"
 * go to Settings > Module Manager.
 Deactivate and Activate the Assets module (for example).
 We do this to generate and update the tabdata.php file.
+Alternatively you can execute: `build/HelperScripts/update_tabdata`
+* go to Settings > Access Privileges and "Recalculate".
+Alternatively you can execute: `build/HelperScripts/createuserfiles`

 You should be able to run the different tests now.